Naples, Florida: Arts and culture

+Attractions

+The Naples Zoo at Caribbean Gardens, was founded in 1919.
+It started as a garden, but officially became a zoo in September 1969.

-Downtown Naples is home to The Naples Players, the 5th Avenue South, and 3rd Street South shopping districts, which feature a variety of antique luxury shops.
+Downtown Naples is home to The Naples Players, the 5th Avenue South, and 3rd Street South shopping districts, which feature a variety of antique luxury shops and fine dining restaurants.
 Gallery Row is a concentration among the numerous art galleries spread throughout the downtown area.
-Located directly off of Tamiami Trail are the Waterside Shops, an upscale open-air shopping center with popular stores such as Gucci and Louis Vuitton.
 Near downtown Naples Bay and the Gordon River is the shopping district of Tin City.
-This open-air shopping center specializes in antiques and handmade local novelties.
+This open-air shopping center specializes in antiques and handmade local novelties, as well as several seafood restaurants.

 The Naples Half Marathon is a half marathon held every year in Naples since 1989, with record participation in 2013 of 2,038 runners.

-The race has been called one of the best half-marathons in the United States by Runner's World magazine.
+In 2019, Baker Park, a $15 million park close to the intersection of 5th Avenue and Goodlette-Frank Road, was opened.
+The park also includes the Gordon River Greenway, which links to the Naples Airport.